cgiacomini/vagrant--kubernetes/examples/021-Observability/NodeExporter/NodeExporter.md

-# Deploy NodeExporter on all Kubernetes nodesk
+# Deploy NodeExporter on all Kubernetes nodes

 1) Deploy node exporter on all the Kubernetes nodes as a daemonset.
 2) Daemonset makes sure one instance of node-exporter is running in all the nodes.
 It exposes all the node metrics on port 9100 on the /metrics endpoint.